zchlrnr/mastran/FeatureConceptualization.md

 ---------------------------------------
 DESCRIPTION: Finish implenting refactored E2N legacy function
 * Complete simple field matching for all elements in Types.names
+* Bugtest to see if E2N is actually modular.

 RBAR Tool
 ---------